xslittlegrass/CarND-Advanced-Lane-Lines/README.md

-##Writeup Template
-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Advanced Lane Finding Project**
+## Advanced Lane Finding Project

+This is a project for Udacity self-driving car Nanodegree program.
+The aim of this project is to identify the lane in from a dash camera video.
+The implementation of the project is in the file `lane_detection.py`, and the explanation of the pipeline is in this README and `lane_detection.ipynb`.
+The final video output is [here](https://www.youtube.com/watch?v=R33rvELUTQQ).

-The goals / steps of this project are the following:
+The steps of this project are the following:

 * Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
 * Apply a distortion correction to raw images.